The Dyne Fire Protection Labs staff participated in a fire/evacuation drill for Fire Prevention Week today!

 Dyne’s Technical Director appointed Chair of the NFPA Foam Committee

-Dyne Technologies is proud to announce that our Technical Director and founder Joan Leedy, has been elected Chair of the National Fire Protection Association (NFPA) Standard for Low-, Medium-, and High-Expansion Foam Committee.
+Dyne Fire Protection Labs is proud to announce that our Technical Director and founder Joan Leedy, has been elected Chair of the National Fire Protection Association (NFPA) Standard for Low-, Medium-, and High-Expansion Foam Committee.

 Dyne Technologies featured in the Meet the PROs article in the March/April issue of SQ by NFSA